 It's been over a decade since we started the Game Studio, and our game media offerings at Champlain have grown tremendously as has the number of students taking these course offerings.
 Today, we have four hundred and thirty four students enrolled in Game Studio Degrees, and additional students participating in our courses from several other degrees and specializations.

 Here is our current scope of academic opportunities for studying games and game related topics:

 - 5 Undergraduate Degrees - Game Design, Game Art and Animation, Game Programming, Game Production Management, and Creative Media BFA

-- 1 Graduate Degree - MFA in Emergent Media
+- 2 Graduate Degrees - MS and MFA in Emergent Media

 - 1 Minor - Game Programming

 - 3 Specializations - Sonic Arts, Interaction Design, Educational Technology